Brothers, Ages 6 And 8, Killed In Street Racing Crash In Mead Valley

 The street race, which happened at around 5:30 p.m. on the 21000 block of Oakwood Street near Old Elsinore Road, involved a blue Honda Accord and a black Nissan Altima.

-The driver of the racing Honda sustained minor to moderate injuries from the crash and will be facing vehicular manslaughter charges.
+The driver of the racing Honda sustained minor to moderate injuries from the crash.
+According to CBS2’s Kara Finnstrom, the CHP filed murder charges against the driver responsible for the crash Wednesday.

 Police are asking for the public’s help in locating the driver of the black Nissan Altima, who fled the scene.
 The vehicle is possibly a 2005 model.